hackclub/jams/jams/singles/online-store/en-US.md

 </Dropdown>
 </Dropdown>

 Let's try adding stars to our page.
 We can do this by selecting the **Star Tool** and placing them as we want.
 If a sharp grey star isn't what I want, I can choose the _Fill Color_ and the _Corner Radius_ in the layer's properties after selecting it.
-In fact, I can also change the amount of angles and the size of each angle of the star.
+In fact, I can also change the number of angles and the size of each angle of the star.
 If you ever want to edit some property of an object, you always check the right sidebar!

-> Might there be some property to smite.
+> Might there be some property to smite?
 > Veer your eyes to the right.

 #### Quiz Time!